 - Write a summary memo that briefly outlines the work the student did at the placement site, describes the positive and negative aspects of the placement, and evaluates the student’s success in achieving his or her goals.

-- Complete an Evaluation of Mentor form.
+- Complete an Evaluation of Supervisor form.